inverted-ai/invertedai/examples/README.md

 source .venv/bin/activate
 pip install --upgrade pip
 pip install --upgrade -r requirements.txt
-# optionally install carla, if you want to run carla demos
-pip install carla==0.9.13
 ```
 *If you run into an issue like`ERROR: No matching distribution found for carla==0.9.13`, your Python version may not
 be CARLA-compatible.